FraserThompson/dunedinsound.com/src/content/blog/2017-10-14-die-die-die-interview/index.md

 title: 'Talking to Andrew Wilson from Die!
 Die!
 Die!'
 date: 2017-10-13T19:30:00.000Z
 tags:
-    - interview
+  - Interview
-    - die_die_die
+  - 'Die Die Die'
 description: null
 author: 'Fraser Thompson'
 background_position: 'center top'
 cover: ./cover.jpg
 ---

 Prolific post-punkers Die!
 Die!
 Die! have released another album, and are returning to Dunedin on Friday for a blistering show at None Gallery.
 I caught up with Andrew Wilson who’s handled lead vocals and guitar since he formed the band in 2003.

 <center><iframe style="border: 0; width: 350px; height: 470px;" src="https://bandcamp.com/EmbeddedPlayer/album=1465622217/size=large/bgcol=ffffff/linkcol=0687f5/tracklist=false/transparent=true/" seamless><a href="http://diediedie.bandcamp.com/album/charm-offensive">CHARM.OFFENSIVE by Die!
 Die!
 Die!</a></iframe></center>

 ### So CHARM.OFFENSIVE released last week.
 How does that feel?

 Yeah, good good good… It’s quite funny when you release a record because you don’t really know how people are gonna take it?
 And also like whether people care and that sort of stuff so it’s all good but it’s just quite funny, it’s a funny day...
-It’s an emotional day *laughs*
+It’s an emotional day _laughs_

 ### I listened to it earlier, alongside some of the older stuff in your discography, and I really liked it.
 It seemed pretty different, like it had a lot of experimental things towards the end?